 STEM stands for science, technology, engineering, and mathematics.
 STEM is important because it encompasses every part of our lives.
 Here at St John’s STEM activities encourage independent and shared learning with opportunities for experimentation and inquiry through hands-on activities and project-based learning.

 St John’s is able to provide a number of programs and support staff to assist in the overall development of students and we are proud of their effectiveness.
-These include the LLI Program, Individual Learning Plans and the Seasons for Growth Program, to assist student’s access to the curriculum and to support their general wellbeing.
-Intervention such as Speech Therapy, Hearing Program and Counselling are accessed on a needs to basis and take place within the school setting.
+These include Individual Learning Plans, the LLI (Leveled Literacy Intervention) Program and regular Speech Therapy assistance which enables student’s access to the curriculum and supports their general wellbeing.

 St John’s promotes that families develop regular reading patterns for their children at home.
 This will enhance literacy skills which will subsequently have a positive impact on all areas of their children’s education.
 The poster below clearly outlines the value of regular reading.
 The school has an expectation that the children complete the homework that is set for them.
 We see it as our responsibility to help prepare students for their secondary school years.